HemersonTacon/unity-platformer/README.md

-Repository for playing arund with the Unity 3D tutorial from [Alvin Roe](https://www.youtube.com/channel/UCBEzA1UQD310iEdiQGgWqwg)
+Repository for playing arpund with the Unity 3D tutorial from [Alvin Roe](https://www.youtube.com/channel/UCBEzA1UQD310iEdiQGgWqwg)